-No one enjoys being knee deep in debt.
-But, it’s pretty easy to over spend when we use a credit card rather than cash for our purchases.
+No one enjoys being knee-deep in debt.
+But, it’s pretty easy to overspend when we use a credit card rather than cash for our purchases.
 Although it won’t be easy, there are ways to curb your spending habits so that you can chip away at your debt and keep it under control.
-Here are a couple hints for getting your debt under control:
+Here are a couple of hints for getting your debt under control:

 You can save a little here and there by cutting back on some of your favorite daily lattes, pack your lunch for work, and cook dinner at home more often rather than going to a restaurant.
 All of these little things really add up by the end of the month.